hsy23/ECWDataset/README.md

 # Edge Cloud servers Workload Dataset（ECWDataset）
 In this Github repo, we provide several datasets could be used for the dynamic sequence time-series problem.
-All datasets have been preprocessed and they were stored as .csv files.
+All datasets have been preprocessed and they were stored as .npy files.
 The dataset ranges from 2022/08 to 2022/10.

 **Data background:** The ECW is a real-world dataset utilized in our study [One for All: Unified Workload Prediction for Dynamic Multi-tenant Edge Cloud Platforms](https://github.com/hsy23/KDD23_DynEformer).
 The whole dataset encompasses diverse load logs (e.g., **bandwidth for ECW**, CPU, storage) and abundant cross-domain static data from a leading edge cloud service company that provides mature idle computing resource integration and edge cloud resource provisioning.